babuchirra12/JavaScriptInterviewQuestions-Answers/jsQA/README.md

 When a new javascript program is executed directly from console or running by the <script> element, the task will be added to the task queue.
-When an event fires, the event callback added to task queue When a setTimeout or setInterval is reached, the corresponding callback added to task queue ⬆ Back to Top
+When an event fires, the event callback added to task queue When a setTimeout or setInterval is reached, the corresponding callback added to task queue

 What is microtask
 Microtask is the javascript code which needs to be executed immediately after the currently executing task/microtask is completed.
 They are kind of blocking in nature. i.e, The main thread will be blocked until the microtask queue is empty.
 The main sources of microtasks are Promise.resolve, Promise.reject, MutationObservers, IntersectionObservers etc

-Note: All of these microtasks are processed in the same turn of the event loop. ⬆ Back to Top
+Note: All of these microtasks are processed in the same turn of the event loop.

 What are different event loops
-⬆ Back to Top

 What is the purpose of queueMicrotask
-⬆ Back to Top

 How do you use javascript libraries in typescript file It is known that not all JavaScript libraries or frameworks have TypeScript declaration files.
 But if you still want to use libraries or frameworks in our TypeScript files without getting compilation errors, the only solution is declare keyword along with a variable declaration.
 For example, let's imagine you have a library called customLibrary that doesn’t have a TypeScript declaration and have a namespace called customLibrary in the global namespace.
 You can use this library in typescript code as below,